ryansroberts/Snooze/readme.md

 ## What is it?

-This is a legacy custom RESTful framework that is used in NICE Pathways
+This is a legacy custom RESTful framework that is used in Pathways, ARMS & Task Scheduler

 Originally developed by http://github.com/andrewdavey

 ## Stack

-- .NET Framework
+- .NET Framework 4.0
+- Visual Studio 2012
-- NUnit and MSPec for testing
+- NUnit and MSpec for testing

 ## Set up